mavidian/DataConveyer_FilterLargeCsvData/README.md

     - A message that the file was detected will appear in the console window.

-4. When for the copy process to complete, hit any key.
+4. Wait for the copy process to complete, then hit any key.

     - The file will get processed as reported in the console window.